RTÉ Sports Person of the Year: By number of wins

 This table lists those who have won more than once (ordered by the most wins, with the earliest win acting as a tie-breaker).

 Accurate up-to and including the 2022 award.

 By sport

 This table lists the total number of awards won by the winner's sport (ordered by number of wins, with the earliest win acting as a tie-breaker).
 The 3 winners in 1988 (all golfers) are counted separately.

-Accurate up-to and including the 2022 award.

-By nationality

-This table lists the total number of awards won by each nationality.
-The 3 winners in 1988 (two from the Republic of Ireland, and one from Northern Ireland) are counted separately.

-Accurate up-to and including the 2021 award.
+Accurate up-to and including the 2024 award.

 By gender

 This table lists the total number of awards won by the winner's gender.
 There have not yet been any mixed-gender winners (unlike figure-skating couple Jayne Torvill and Christopher Dean in the British equivalent).
 The 3 (male) winners in 1988 are counted separately.

-Accurate up-to and including the 2021 award.
+Accurate up-to and including the 2023 award.

 By disability

 So far (as of the 2022 awards) all winners have been able-bodied athletes, but para athletes among the nominees have included Jason Smyth (para athletics) in 2012 to 2014, 2017 to 2019, and 2021, and Katie George Dunlevy and Eve McCrystal (para cycling) in 2016 and 2017.